Kirosoft/NouchDB/README.md

 Embedded .NET NoSql datastore that will synchronise with CouchDB server (TODO: other stores such as MongoDB/Redis).

-* .NET 3.5+/Mono 2.6+ compatible
-* Embedded high performance key/value store based upon levelDB (build as a native DLL)
+* Immutable embedded fast JSON datastore
-* Custom version of leveldb-sharp with c# bindings to the levelDB dll
+* Based upon the superfast levelDB
 * Master -> Slave replication with a CouchDB server
 * MVCC - multiversion concurrency control - each update causes a new record commit.
 No data is lost we just keep track
   of the latest revision
-* Atomic commit support via leveldb (supports batch commits)
+* Atomic commit support
+* Supports batch operations
 * Simple POCO class persistance model (uses service stack POCO/json serialisation methods)

-In principle this is portable to all platforms that can support Mono but I am currently focused on Windows as a platform.

 ##Eventual consistency/Offline operation/Master-Slave synchronisation

-This project aims to build high performance no-sql database that can be embedded locally within .NET/mono projects.
+This project aims to build high performance no-sql immutable JSON database that can be embedded locally within .NET/mono projects.
 The master-slave MVCC replication model guarantees eventual data consistency.
 This is handy if you would like a DB to continue operating with a local database while a network connection to a remote master database is offline and then automatically synchronise once the master database becomes available once more.